-By enrolling a child in a public school in Suwannee County, Florida, each parent/guardian agrees to comply with the essential parental responsibilities including but not limited to:
+By enrolling a child in a public school in Suwannee County, Florida, each parent/guardian agrees to comply with the essential parental responsibilities including but not limited to this list.

-- 1. Reviewing the contents of the Student Conduct and Discipline Code guide with their child - 2.
-Ensuring their child lives in the assigned school zone - 3.
-Ensuring the daily attendance of their child and promptly report and explain any absences or tardiness from school - 4.
-Providing their child with the resources needed to complete class work - 5.
-Assisting their child in being healthy, neat, and clean
+- 1. A parent should review the contents of the Student Conduct and Discipline Code guide with his/her child. - 2.
+A parent must ensure his/her child lives in the assigned school zone. - 3.
+A parent must ensure the daily attendance of his/her child and promptly report and explain any absences or tardiness from school.

-- 6. Bringing to the attention of the school authorities any problem or condition which affects their child or other children of the school - 7.
-Ensuring their child does not bring inappropriate or contraband items to school - 8.
-Discussing report card and work assignments with their child and monitor student academic progress in the FOCUS system (www.suwannee.k12.fl.us) - 9.
-Ensuring that the school has up-to-date home, work, and emergency telephone numbers - 10.
-Ensuring that current emergency health care information regarding their child is on file with the school - 11.
-Communicating with the school (i.e., talk to child's teacher, return requested forms, etc.)
+- 4. A parent should provide his/her child with the resources needed to complete class work. - 5.
+A parent should assist his/her child in being healthy, neat, and clean. - 6.
+A parent must bring to the attention of the school authorities any problem or condition which affects his/her child or other children of the school. - 7.
+A parent must ensure his/her child does not bring inappropriate or contraband items to school. - 8.
+A parent should discuss report card and work assignments with his/her child and monitor student academic progress in the FOCUS system (www.suwannee.k12.fl.us). - 9.
+A parent must ensure that the school has up-to-date home, work, and emergency telephone numbers. - 10.
+A parent must ensure that current emergency health care information regarding his/her child is on file with the school. - 11.
+A parent should communicate with the school (i.e., talk to child's teacher, return requested forms, etc.). - 12.
+A parent should ensure all school issued materials are taken care of and used properly.

-RESPONSIBILITY MAKES A DIFFERENCE
+RESPONSIBILITY MAKES A DIFFERENCESTUDENT RESPONSIBILITIES

 Becoming a responsible adult begins with becoming a responsible student!
-Students have the responsibility to:
+The following information outlines student responsibilities:

-- 1. Adhere to the guidelines set forth in the school handbook and this Student Conduct and Discipline Code - 2.
-Attend all classes daily and be punctual for all school days during the school year and to provide the school with adequate written explanation and appropriate documentation to explain an absence, and request make-up work assignments from teachers upon return to school and complete them within an appropriate length of time - 3.
-Come to class with all necessary materials and be prepared to learn - 4.
-Take advantage of learning opportunities - 5.
-Use guidance services for educational and personal improvement - 6.
-Show respect for and consideration to all individuals and property - 7.
-Report hazardous or dangerous situations to an adult in authority - 8.
-Immediately report illegal activities to appropriate authorities - 9.
-Refrain from bringing inappropriate or contraband items to school - 10.
-Abide by all rules and regulations established by school, teacher, and bus driver - 11.
-To complete all classroom assignments, homework, and projects/reports as outlined by their current classroom teacher - 12.
-Refrain from profane or inflammatory statements - 13.
-Conduct themselves in a safe and responsible manner - 14.
-Dress in a neat, clean, and well-groomed manner - 15.
-Take responsibility for his/her own work and actions, and share with their parents/guardians grades and progress reports received relative to their progress in each class
+- 1. Students must adhere to the guidelines set forth in the school handbook and this Student Conduct and Discipline Code. - 2.
+Students should attend all classes daily and be punctual for all school days during the school year and to provide the school with adequate written explanation and appropriate documentation to explain an absence, and request make-up work assignments from teachers upon return to school and complete them within an appropriate length of time. - 3.
+Students should come to class with all necessary materials and be prepared to learn. - 4.
+Students should take advantage of learning opportunities. - 5.
+Students should use guidance services for educational and personal improvement. - 6.
+Students must show respect for and consideration to all individuals and property. - 7.
+Students must report hazardous or dangerous situations to an adult in authority. - 8.
+Students must immediately report illegal activities to appropriate authorities. - 9.
+Students must refrain from bringing inappropriate or contraband items to school. - 10.
+Students must abide by all rules and regulations established by school, teacher, and bus driver. - 11.
+Students should complete all classroom assignments, homework, and projects/reports as outlined by their current classroom teacher(s). - 12.
+Students must refrain from profane or inflammatory statements. - 13.
+Students must conduct themselves in a safe and responsible manner. - 14.
+Students should dress in a neat, clean, and well-groomed manner. - 15.
+Students must take responsibility for his/her own work and actions, and share with their parents/guardians grades and progress reports received relative to their progress in each class. - 16.
+Students should ensure all school issued materials are taken care of and used properly.